 Patience is a virtue you need to swear by.

-As you get more guest posts published, you will become a better writer.
+The good news?
+As you continue to get published as a guest blogger, you’ll become a better writer.

-And, the number of revisions your guest post goes through will also decline.
+And, the number of revisions your guest posts go through will also decline.

 8. Promote your post like crazy and show gratitude